The House Rules Framework

 The core lesson I can take from this?
 Treat people like grown-ups.
 Let them work closer to their ideal.
 Design the system around them.
 Get it right, and the output takes care of itself.

-House Rules lens — Hidden Burnout, avoided.
-Design the days around the human, and you get years of high output with no wreckage at the end.
-Proof the framework works pointed inward, too.
+House Rules lens: Hidden Burnout, dodged.
+The Condition sitting at the top of a lot of companies I've seen, run as an experiment of one.
+Design the days around the human and you get years of high output with no wreckage at the end.
+Turns out the framework works pointed inwards, too.

 Three Ways In

-I don't do off-the-shelf.
-Every organisation's house rules are different, so every engagement is too.
-But people usually start in one of three places.
+I don't really do off-the-shelf.
+Every company's house rules are different, so every job is too.
+But here's where I think I can be valuable.

 Fresh Eyes